This Yamaha soundbar saves space, but isn't the year's top value

 MSRP is a bit high

 The real crux of the issue isn't whether or not the SR-B20A is a good soundbar: it is, delivering robust audio for TV, movies, music, and games, despite the lack of an external subwoofer.
-The issue is that there are same-price 'bars that do more: Yamaha's own YAS-109 soundbar is roughly the same price and gets you Amazon Alexa compatibility, while the very valuable Vizio V-Series 'bar includes a very respectable external subwoofer at, by this estimation, no extra cost.
+The issue is that there are bars available at the same price that do more: Yamaha's own YAS-109 soundbar is roughly the same price and gets you Amazon Alexa compatibility, while the value-packed Vizio V-Series 'bar includes a very respectable external subwoofer at, by this estimation, no extra cost.

-The best thing about the SR-B20A is that it delivers very respectable sound without the need for an external subwoofer.
+The best thing about the SR-B20A is that it delivers good sound without the need for an external subwoofer.
 If you really don’t have much space to work with, it’s an ideal choice.
 However, if you want to maximize sound quality per dollar, you’re probably better off springing for a soundbar that delivers the kind of cinematic punch made possible by an external sub.

 About the Yamaha SR-B20A